ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      The joining node MAY avoid providing the PoP evidence, and instead specify the empty CBOR byte string (0x40) as value of the 'client_cred_verify' parameter, if the following held upon completing the establishment of the secure communication association used to protect the Join Request:

-       * The Group Manager authenticated the joinining node by means of AUTH_CRED_C.
+       * The Group Manager authenticated the joining node by means of AUTH_CRED_C.

        * The Group Manager achieved proof-of-possession of the joining node's private key associated with AUTH_CRED_C.